5TH ANNUAL

 • Developing effective policies to drive resilient security postures

-Panel Discussion: Building the Dream Team Amid Cyber Skill Shortages
+Fireside Chat: Assembling the Dream Team amid Cyber Skill Shortages

 Fuelled by the accelerated AI adoption within the region, enterprises in Singapore see a growing need for cybersecurity talent.
 This raises a critical question for cybersecurity leaders: How can they meet rapidly evolving technological demands, while building a strategic team to manage the load?